 I think religions are prisons.
 Mental prisons.
-They close your mind, brainwash you with fantasies and manipulate you with the fear of hell and eternal damnation instead of encouraging you to think for yourself and see the world the way it really is.
+They close your mind, brainwash you with fantasies and manipulate you with the fear of hell and eternal damnation instead of encouraging you to think for yourself and to see the world the way it really is.

 I think most religious people are delusional and these quotes put it nicely: